JochemTolsma/SNA-4-Social-Scientists/docs/06-Tutorial-CSR.md

 * Consider the following list: `annoyinglist <- list(v1=c(2,45,6, NA), v2=c(23536), v3=NA, v4=c(2346))`
   - calculate the mean of **all** elements saved in the annoyinglist with a loop
   - calculate the mean of each list-element (i.e. `v1 v2 v3`) with a loop
-  - Please do the two same things but know with using lapply, map and do.call
+  - Please do the two same things but now with using lapply, map and do.call
   - Define your own function which does the two same things and just needs as input the list.

 ---